NUS-HPC-AI-Lab/LARS-ImageNet-PyTorch/README.md

 # Implementation of LARS for ImageNet with PyTorch

 This is the code for the paper "[Large Batch Training of Convolutional Networks](https://arxiv.org/abs/1708.03888)", which implements a large batch deep learning optimizer called LARS using PyTorch.
 Although the optimizer has been released for some time and has an official TensorFlow version implementation, as far as we know, there is no reliable PyTorch version implementation, so we try to complete this work.
-We use [Horovod](https://github.com/horovod/horovod) to implement distributed data parallel training.
+We use [Horovod](https://github.com/horovod/horovod) to implement distributed data parallel training and provide accumulated gradient and NVIDIA DALI dataloader as options.

 ## Requirements